devonzuegel/tagfinder-api/readme.md

     $ rvm install ruby-2.3.0
     ```

 1. Install `chruby` to install `ruby 2.3.0`.
 You can find more information about installing `rvm` on Ubuntu [here](http://ryanbigg.com/2014/10/ubuntu-ruby-ruby-install-chruby-and-you/).
+(TODO: This may not be necessary.)

     ```shell
     $ sudo apt-get install build-essential